KevinBretonnelCohen/CORD-19/README.md

 CORD-19-JSON-Parser.Rmd/.html: Parses the CORD-19 JSON files and pulls out the important text.

-Way too many versions of the WordCloud code--sorry: A COVID-19-specific word cloud, analysis of word associations, and analysis of lexical frequencies.
+CORD-19 Word Cloud.Rmd/.html: A COVID-19-specific word cloud, analysis of word associations, and analysis of lexical frequencies.
+NOTE: Any other versions of WordCloud code in here are deprecated.

 CORD-19 Text clustering experiments.Rmd/.html: Simple text clustering experiments using K-means and hierarchical clustering.
 Various parameters are varied.